-The Athletic Department is committed to making athletics an integral part of the total educational program of Duncanville ISD.
+The Athletics Department is committed to making athletics an integral part of the total educational program of the Duncanville Independent School District.
 Athletics provides one of the finest ways by which today's young people can develop into responsible men and women.
 It teaches fair play, sportsmanship, understanding, appreciation of teamwork, and the fact that hard work leads to success.

-Currently, Duncanville ISD has approximately 2100 students participating in athletics in grades seven through twelve.
+Currently, Duncanville ISD has approximately 2,100 students participating in athletics in grades seven through 12.
 Under the leadership of Athletic Director Dwight Weaver, the staff of 80 includes coaches, athletic trainers, and support personnel to provide the guidance necessary to administer this successful program.

 Programs offered for Duncanville students include seventh and eighth grade football, basketball, volleyball, track, softball, baseball, golf, swimming, and tennis.
 Football, basketball, volleyball, track, cross-country, baseball, softball, soccer, swimming, golf, and tennis are offered in grades nine through twelve.

-The Bill Savage Athletic Complex, located on the high school campus, includes a 10,000-seat football stadium and adjoining grass practice fields, a natatorium, baseball and softball fields, and a twelve-court tennis facility.
-The two-thousand seat Sandra Meadows Memorial Arena opened in December 2003 for basketball and volleyball.
-Inside the Sandra Meadows Memorial Arena is a 2000-seat arena, two full-sized competition gyms, two physical education gyms, a state of the art sports medicine facility, and two weight rooms.
+The Bill Savage Athletic Complex, located at Duncanville High School, includes a 10,000-seat football stadium and adjoining grass practice fields, a natatorium, baseball and softball fields, and a twelve-court tennis facility.
+The Sandra Meadows Memorial Arena opened in December 2003 for basketball and volleyball.
+Inside the Sandra Meadows Memorial Arena is a 2,000-seat arena, two full-sized competition gyms, two physical education gyms, a state of the art sports medicine facility, and two weight rooms.
 In addition, a field house opened in March 2004 to house football and a 6,000 square foot weight room for all sports.

 Two Duncanville ISD athletic facilities have recently received national recognition.
 Baseball America, a national magazine, ranked the Duncanville Panther Baseball Stadium as the 5th Best High School Ballpark Facility in the nation and USA TODAY named the Sandra Meadows Memorial Arena as one of the Top 10 Great Places to Watch High School Basketball.